-Please complete a separate plan for each property/complex within your region.
-See "Instruction Sheet - Part 1: Property / Complex Plan" for assistance in completing this form.
+A separate plan for each property/complex within your region must be submitted.
+See "Instruction Sheet - Part 1b: Property / Complex Plan" for assistance in completing this form.

-1. Name of Property/ Complex: Vaseux Lake - Brock & Thomas
+1. Name of Property/ Complex: Vaseux Lake - Brock Box Canyon LEA 2

-The Vaseux Lake-Brock Box Canyon (LEA 2) and Thomas Ranches (LEA 11) Unit spans rocky outcrops and grassland benches at the foot of the valley hillside, southeast of Okanagan Falls.
+The Vaseux Lake-Brock Box Canyon (LEA 2) unit spans rocky outcrops and grassland benches at the foot of the valley hillside, southeast of Okanagan Falls.
 The unit is generally steep, dominated by southern and western aspects.
-Rocky outcrops and terraces rise to more than 200 feet above the paved access road.
-Vegetation is characterized by rolling antelope brush grassland interspersed with large pockets of sagebrush, with parkland ponderosa pine and Douglas-fir occupying steeper terrain and hollows.
-A steep sided canyon, containing a moist paper birch gully, runs through northeastern portion of the unit.
-A small water reservoir occupies the hollow above the northern opening of the canyon.
-Also located on the unit are a hayfield and lands previously cultivated to vineyards.
+A steep sided canyon, containing a moist paper birch gully, runs through the unit.
+A small water reservoir (known as Hody Lake) occupies the hollow above the northern opening of the canyon.